Keep your automotive service busy with these online marketing tips, ideas, and strategies for lead generation and auto repair marketing.

 People get distracted, hesitate, and don’t act.

 You can use retargeting to keep your brand name and offer in front of people as they surf the net.
+This tactic tracks people after they visit your website so you can deliver follow up ads.
 Here is an example ad:

-There are a variety of strateiges you can use with retargeting, including bidding higher on searches using RLSA ads.
+There are a variety of strategies you can use with retargeting, including bidding higher on searches using RLSA ads.
+You can also retarget on Facebook.

 These ads are like that knocking sound in your engine, reminding people they need to get their car service scheduled.